 You can enter the water from the motu beach.
 The reef is practically facing the pontoon.

-By joining the reef, you can stop on the first coral outcrops located 20 to 30m from the beach.
-This area is populated by orangefin anemonefish (amphiprion chrysopterus), the only species of clownfish found in French Polynesia.
-Present in colonies of dozens of individuals, they usually share their anemones with juveniles domino damsels (dascyllus trimaculatus).
+On the way to the reef, you can stop on the first coral outcrops located 20 to 30m from the beach.
+This area is populated by orangefin anemonefish (Amphiprion chrysopterus), the only species of clownfish found in French Polynesia.
+Present in colonies of dozens of individuals, they usually share their anemones with juveniles threespot dascyllus (Dascyllus trimaculatus).